-“Research shows that physiological changes in motor and cognitive performance tend to lead to a decline in driving function and increased risk for falls in adults over the age of 60.
-My lab is interested in helping the CSU community get ahead of these changes to lessen driving and fall risk in our community members,” said Neha Lodha, director of the Laboratory for Movement Neuroscience and Rehabilitation and an assistant professor in the Department of Health and Exercise Science.
+“Research shows that physiological changes in motor and cognitive performance tend to lead to a decline in driving function and increased risk for falls in adults over the age of 65.
+My lab is interested in helping Larimer County residents get ahead of these changes to lessen driving and fall risk in our community members,” said Neha Lodha, director of the Laboratory for Movement Neuroscience and Rehabilitation and an assistant professor in the Department of Health and Exercise Science.

 Screenings costs $15 per person and will take place in-person at the CSU Human Performance Clinical Research Lab located at 910 Moby Dr., Fort Collins, CO 80521.
-Parking is free.
+Parking permits will be provided for HPCRL parking.
 Social distancing and mask-wearing will be enforced, per CSU’s COVID-19 policy.

 Appointments are required.
 Schedule by contacting the team here or calling (970) 491-7663.